abijithraaz/Rank-the-topics-in-reddit-with-the-help-of-luigi/README.md

   Also please give the host name as **localhost** when code run in local system.

 # To run the code locally
+Please give the below command in the terminal.
   $ python app.py

   once the starting process is completed please give **http://127.0.0.1:5000/** in browser.